katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 -   product owners are accountable for the accessibility of their products

--   accessibility experts are accountable for creating standards and giving advice on training, testing, auditing and ongoing accessibility improvements
+-   accessibility champions are accountable for creating standards and giving advice on training, testing, auditing and ongoing accessibility improvements

 ## 4\.
 Track your progress